-Score Recognition: (10 minutes) Identify one- or two-page score excerpts by style period, genre, and composer giving an explanation to justify your choices.
-Distinguishing elements such as instrumentation, orchestration, texture, harmony, rhythm, form, genre, text setting, and style should contribute to your justification.
+Score Recognition: (15 minutes) You will identify one- or two-page score excerpts by chronological period, genre, and composer.
+You must then give an explanation to justify your choices.
+Distinguishing elements such as instrumentation, orchestration, texture, harmony, rhythm, form, text setting, and style should contribute to your justification.

 Suggestions for Exam

 History of Western Music, 8th edition (New York:

 W. W. Norton, 2010) and the ancillary anthologies and